cmagapu/690U-Project/README.md

 ## 2. Promoter/terminator Motifs (MEME/FIMO on generated intergenic_regions.fasta)

-We generate a fasta for intergenic region sequences
+We generate a fasta for intergenic region sequences < br / >
 We use the Docker image `memesuite/memesuite:latest`:

 ```bash